paginagmbh/EPUB-Checker/README.md

 ![Java CI with Maven](https://github.com/paginagmbh/EPUB-Checker/workflows/Java%20CI%20with%20Maven/badge.svg)

-Standalone "EPUB-Checker" application for Windows, Mac OS X and Linux.
+Standalone "EPUB-Checker" application for Windows, macOS and Linux.

 With the pagina EPUB-Checker one can easily validate eBooks in the EPUB format.
 The test mechanisms of the EPUB-Checker are based on the official open-source [EPUBCheck](https://github.com/w3c/epubcheck) EPUB validator.